dse/dse-highway-fonts/README.md

 -   [The original 1945 edition][1945].

--   [The 1966 edition][1966], which eschewed exact dimensional
+-   [The 1966 edition][1966], which omitted exact dimensional drawings
-    drawings in favor of large character forms and spacing tables.
+    in favor of large character forms, and added spacing tables.

-# More Sources
+# More Stuff

 -   [Fog City Gothic][fogcity], the good old San Francisco street name sign font, based on the original US road sign font.